ictinnovations/ictagent/doc/developer_guide.md

 * click add new Item.
 * Upload the source code.
 * Fill in all the fields.
-* For fisrt time pay the developer fee of $5.
+* For first time pay the developer fee of $5.
 * Hit the publish button.
 The Extension will be published.